-Jacksonville-Duval County is a consolidated government, and as an entitlement community, receives federal CDBG, ESG, HOME, and HOPWA funds through HUD.
-These federal funds help to leverage additional funds from local and state sources.
-Jacksonville-Duval County has several resources that can be leveraged together to fund the City HCDD's various housing and community development priorities, including State housing trust funds, local housing trust funds, and fees associated with the City's Vacant Property registry.
-The majority of leveraging occurs using the State Housing Initiative Partnership (SHIP) Program in conjunction with CDBG and HOME.
+Jacksonville-Duval County operates as a consolidated government and is classified as an entitlement community.
+This allows it to receive federal funding via the CDBG, ESG, HOME, and HOPWA from the U.S. Department of Housing and Urban Development (HUD).
+These federal funds help to draw additional financial support from local and state sources.
+The city has various resources that can be combined to support the Housing and Community Development Division's (HCDD) priorities.
+These resources include state housing trust funds, local housing trust funds, and fees collected from the City's Vacant Property Registry.
+The majority of funding partnerships occur through the State Housing Initiative Partnership (SHIP) Program, often in combination with CDBG and HOME funds.